 Virtual reality brings a whole new level of eSports to the realm of gaming.
 The concept of virtual reality gaming is quite intriguing as it may combine some aspects of physicality to seated gaming.
 There are full-body virtual reality suits already released.
 These suits track the movement of every appendage.
 Unfortunately, there is little progress on software to fully utilize these bodysuits.
 However, once a title emerges that uses a full-body VR suit such as the Teslasuit or Hardlight VR Suit by NullSpace VR, expect a pivot in eSports.
 It will bring the actuality of physical fitness and finesse into the realm of gaming.
 I would expect virtual reality to take off on its own platform with a whole new host of people.

 The possibilities of virtual reality gaming are seemingly endless with mitigated risks in the learning curve.
 You could be a police officer feeling bullet fire to the vest in your chest without dying.
 Additionally, you could be a stay-at-home athlete who competes in the Online Winter Olympics.
 Full-body virtual reality will train police officers, the military, scuba divers, truck drivers, and many more professions.
 It could alleviate much of the risk behind bomb-defusing, hostage rescue, or surgeons learning invasive surgery.
 Ideally, many lives will be saved by technology such as drones, nanotech, and virtual reality.

-Remember, at Genius Phone Repair we repair all gaming consoles and computers.
+Remember, at Genius Phone Repair we repair all gaming consoles and carry out computer repairs.
 If you need any of our services to get you back into the gaming arena, please reach out to us at www.geniusphonerepair.com or drop by one of our many retail locations in Indiana and Michigan!